gopro/labs/docs/control/basename/README.md

 10. Once the camera completes the file repair process, you can eject the SD Card and backup and play the now repaired file

-**Compatibility:** Labs enabled HERO8, HERO9, HERO10, HERO11, HERO12, HERO13, MAX and BONES
+**Compatibility:** Labs enabled HERO8, HERO9, HERO10, HERO11, HERO12, HERO13, MAX/2, BONES and MISSION Series

-updated: June 14, 2025
+updated: May 22, 2026

 [More features](..) for Labs enabled cameras